jairusbuncio/Jairus_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jX32oZjV1kk?si=trR9E7ptVGnPHxqI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Description:**
-For my final milestone, I connected a bluetooth module to my Arduino.
+For my final milestone, I connected a Bluetooth module to my Arduino.
 This allowed me to control the motion of my motor and gyroscope with a wireless connection.
 After that, I created an interface in Visual Studio Code with Python.
 I utilized Tkinter to create a window with different buttons that correspond to the same inputs that have differing speeds in my Arduino IDE code.

 **Challenges and Triumphs of BSE:**
-Coming into BlueStamp Engineering, I had little with eletronics, programming, and designing with CAD.
+Coming into BlueStamp Engineering, I had little experience with electronics, programming, and designing with CAD.
 Although there were many other challenges that came along the way, the biggest challenge for me was learning to design with CAD.
 Most of my project had to be 3D printed, so I had to design each part in Onshape.
 Despite this issue, I was able to persevere and work through these problems.
 Once I learned the basics with a few tutorials, I was able to figure out how to CAD and build my project.

 **Key Topics:**
 Throughout my time in BlueStamp Engineering, I learned how to program an Arduino and connect electronic components such as motors, sensors, batteries, and Bluetooth modules.
 I also learned CAD and 3D printing by designing and assembling custom parts for my project.
 Through testing and troubleshooting, I improved both the mechanical and electrical parts of my design.
 I also documented my work through code, videos, and a GitHub portfolio.